-How to (and How Not to) Write Poetry [One of the best, brief compilations of her magazine work – selections from columns originally published in Życie Literackie (Literary Life).
-In these columns, Szymborska answered letters from ordinary people who wanted to write poetry.]
+How to (and How Not to) Write Poetry: One of the best, brief compilations of her magazine work — selections from columns originally published in Życie Literackie (meaning ‘Literary Life’.)
+In these columns, Szymborska answered letters from ordinary people who wanted to write poetry.

 Selected poems online:

 Why does this written doe bound through these written woods?